Nelson Rockefeller: Drugs

 What became known as the "Rockefeller drug laws" were a product of Rockefeller's attempt to deal with the rapid increase in narcotics addiction and related crime.
 In 1962, he proposed a program of voluntary rehabilitation for addicted convicts rather than prison time.
-This was approved by the legislature, but by 1966 it was evident that this program was not working, as most addicts chose short prison terms rather than three years of treatment.
+This was approved by the legislature but by 1966 it was evident that this program was not working, as most addicts chose short prison terms rather than three years of treatment.
 Rockefeller then turned to a program of compulsory treatment, rehabilitation, and aftercare for three years.
 While this program saw success in rehabilitating addicts, it did little to reduce the narcotics trade and associated crime.
 Rockefeller was also frustrated by his belief that the federal government was not doing anything significant to address the problem.
 Feeling that existing laws and the way they were being implemented did not solve the problem of the "drug pusher", and pressured by voters angry about the drug problem, Rockefeller proposed a hard-line approach.
 As approved by the legislature in 1973, the new drug laws included mandatory life sentences without the possibility of plea-bargaining or parole for all drug users, dealers, and those convicted of drug-related violent crimes; a $1,000 reward for information leading to the conviction of drug pushers; and removing less harsh penalties for youthful offenders.
 Public support for the measures was mixed, as were the results.
 They did not lead more addicts to seek rehabilitation as hoped, and ultimately did not solve the problem of drug trafficking.
 These were among the toughest drug laws in the United States when they were enacted and are still on the books, albeit in moderated form.
-To carry out the rehabilitation program, Rockefeller created the State Narcotics Addiction Control Commission (later the State Drug Abuse Control Commission.)
-New York also provided the financial support for research in methadone maintenance and the administration of the largest methadone maintenance program in the US.
+To carry out the rehabilitation program, Rockefeller created the State Narcotics Addiction Control Commission, later the State Drug Abuse Control Commission.
+New York also provided the financial support for research in methadone maintenance and the administration of the largest methadone maintenance program in the United States.

 Education

-Rockefeller was the driving force in turning the State University of New York into the largest system of public higher education in the United States.
+Rockefeller was the driving force in turning the State University of New York (SUNY) into the largest system of public higher education in the United States.
 Under his governorship it grew from 29 campuses and 38,000 full-time students to 72 campuses and 232,000 full-time students.
 Rockefeller championed the acquisition of the private University of Buffalo into the SUNY system, making the State University of New York at Buffalo, now the largest public university in New York.
 In 1971, he championed the creation of Empire State College to provide higher education to adults by removing impediments to access such as time, location, and institutional processes.
 Other accomplishments included more than quadrupling state aid to primary and secondary schools; providing the first state financial support for educational television; and requiring special education for children with disabilities in public schools.